-These application instructions will provide step-by-step instructions of how to fill out the application.
-If you have any questions about the application, please contact Program Officer Robynn Takayama 415-252-2239 or robynn.takayama@sfgov.org.
+Do NOT submit more materials than stipulated; excess materials will be discarded.
+These application instructions will provide a step by step walkthrough (by question #) of how to fill the application.
+If you have any questions about the application, please contact Program Officer Ebony McKinney 415-252-2216 or ebony.mckinney@sfgov.org.

-PLEASE NOTE: The online grant application form (sf.culturegrants.org) limits entry based on the defined character count for each question.
-We strongly advise you to prepare your narrative draft in a separate document and then paste the completed answers into the form when you are ready to submit the application.
-If you draft your narrative directly online, it's possible that you could lose some of your responses.
+PLEASE NOTE: The grant application form is online http://sf.culturegrants.org/) that limits entry based on the defined word count for each question.
+We strongly advise you to prepare your narrative draft in a separate document and then paste the completed answers into the form when you are ready to submit the complete application.
+If you draft your narrative directly online, it's possible that you could lose some of your writing.